Quuxplusone/hexx/WALKTHRU.md

 Go to the northwest corner of this area.
 Click the purple dot.
 This vanishes the pillar that appeared behind you when you arrived.
 Descend again.
 Go forward and ascend.
 (Collect a snake staff.)
-(Touching the green Eye on the wall seems intended to start a cutscene, but in DOSBox this crashes the game!)
+(Take the green Eye from the wall.
+This should start a cutscene.
+If it doesn't, download WIZ.COM and try again.)
 Getting close to the pillar on your left will vanish it.
 Look out!
 Kill three lizardmen and a skeleton.
 Getting close to the northwest corner of the map will vanish the brazier on the right.
 Look out!
 Kill four lizardmen, a death knight, a skeleton, and a skaven.
 Explore this area.